Updated: Mar 30

 Current Coordinates: 46°16'22.3"N, 14°22'29.5"E (approx.)

 Description: Of the original series of 1948 castings of Augustinčić's Josip Broz Tito sculpture, sources indicate that one of these versions was sent to Ljubljana where it was displayed in the city's bustling Bežigrad district near the site where the present-day Exhibition Center (Gospodarsko razstavišče) now resides.
 Unfortunately, I was not able to find any photo documentation of the statue in this original location in Bežigrad.
-However, when work began in the mid-1950s on building this new Exhibition Center (which was being constructed to host the 7th Congress of the Communist Party of Yugoslavia in 1958), the Tito sculpture was removed to make way for this project.
+However, when work began in the mid-1950s on building this new Exhibition Center (which was being constructed to host the 7th Congress of the Communist Party of Yugoslavia in 1958), the Tito sculpture was temporarily moved and then re-situated in front of center upon its completion.
+A black and white photo seen above shows a small glimpse of where the statue's setting within the Exhibition Center's square.
+However, it did not stay there for long.
 The statue was re-situated in 1961 to Ljubljana's Tivoli Park in front of what was then called the "Museum of the People's Revolution" (today called the "National Museum of Contemporary History of Slovenia").
 The above photo shows the statue's placement at that location.
 It remained in this location up until Slovenian independence in 1991, at which point the museum began to undergo an extensive renovation that included the Tito statue's removal.
 The statue was subsequently relocated to the sculpture park at Castle Brdo, near Kranj, Slovenia.
 The probable motivation for moving the sculpture here was because this castle formerly operated as one of the primary official residences of Yugoslav President Josip Broz Tito during his stays in Slovenia.
 As the above photo illustrates, the Tito statue has continued to remain in the gardens here at Castle Brdo up until present-day and is accessible for public viewing.

 5.)
 History Museum of BiH, Sarajevo, BiH